Food events are my main motive to travel

-I do a lot of research beforehand, and will often try to get in touch with someone who lives there and is willing to show me round one evening, in exchange for a few beers and good chat.
+I do a lot of research beforehand.
+I will often try to get in touch with someone who lives at the destination and is willing to show me a cool food event, in exchange for a few beers and good chat.
 This worked supremely well in Mumbai, where I met up with a few people from Food Bloggers Association India.
 We ate well together.

-The ultimate travel dining experience for me, is being invited into someone’s home to eat.
+The ultimate local food experience for me, is being invited into someone’s home to eat.
 I’ve alas, never quite managed this.
 I was probably closest quite recently in Catania in Sicily.
 The host of the apartment we were staying in told us of an artist friend she had, who was currently running an exhibition in Catania, and who we should get in touch with if we fancied visiting it.
 The artist ended up inviting us to join her for Sunday lunch in her home, cooked by her mother (real Italian mama’s pasta), which we were all damn excited about.
 But schedules didn’t quite work out, and it alas never came to be.

 |the different stages of making host Camille’s suggested mega brunch tower stack

-These locals make up around 20,000 hosts around the world, who are a combination of home cooks and trained chefs, all from different backgrounds.
-But what everyone has in common is the love for cooking, eating, and meeting new people.
+These locals make up around 20,000 hosts around the world.
+They’re a combination of home cooks and trained chefs, all from different backgrounds.
+But what everyone has in common is the love for cooking, enjoying a new food experience, and meeting new people.
 My kind of crew.

 They’re all about allowing people visiting a new part of the world to make meaningful connections with those who live there.
 Whilst so many transactions and encounters take place online these days, maintaining the human element of travelling is mighty attractive.
 And I think many would agree that some of the strongest connections made between people are forged over the breaking of bread.
 These guys use technology to connect travellers with locals, to facilitate the simple desire of enjoying a meal with others.

-VizEat got in touch, told me about what they do, and asked if I’d like to try out an experience in my home town of London.
-And so, a couple of Sundays ago, myself and my good friend Sally (aka The Cafe Cat), popped over to Camille’s house in West London to enjoy her ‘Delicious Sunday Brunch‘.
+VizEat got in touch, told me about what they do, and asked if I’d like to try out one of their food events in my home town of London.
+And so, one sunny Sunday, myself and my good friend Sally (aka The Cafe Cat), popped over to Camille’s house in West London to enjoy her ‘Delicious Sunday Brunch‘.

 Note: This is a sponsored post in partnership with VizEat.
 I’m thrilled they found me and that I now know about them.
 It’s been great fun and a pleasure to collaborate on.
 All views remain my own, as always.

-OPINION | How to be a part of the global voice of opinion with YouGov
+- OPINION | How to be a part of the global voice of opinion with YouGov

-VIDEO PRESENTING | How to take better photos on your smartphone with SanDisk
+- VIDEO PRESENTING | How to take better photos on your smartphone with SanDisk

 - RECIPE | Pasta with chestnuts, mushrooms and a parsley pesto with Veuve Clicquo